Abhishekkohli/Disease-Predictor/README.md

 # Disease-Predictor

-A gui-based disease predictor based on given input of symptoms.
+A GUI-based disease predictor based on given input of symptoms.

-Project.py file contains the gui code.
+The project.py file contains the GUI code.
+It is implemented in Python using the Tkinter module.

-Project_backend.py file contains the implementation of Machine Learning concepts to predict disease.
+The Project_backend.py file contains the implementation of Machine Learning concepts to predict the disease based on a given set of inputs as symptoms by the user.
+Libraries used: Scikit Learn, Pandas, Matplotlib.

-Testing.csv file contains testing dataset.
+Testing.csv file contains the testing dataset.

 Training.csv file contains the training dataset.